Create Impactful Employee Engagements

 The 3M Experience

-In May 2025, 3M partnered with HandsOn Twin Cities to create a standout, education-focused volunteer event for more than 800 employees.
-Together, we planned an outdoor open-house engagement with two hands-on projects assembling school supplies and STEM kits for Kids in Need Foundation.
+3M offers many ways for employees to engage year-round, but in May 2025, we created a standout volunteer event for more than 800 employees.
+Together, we planned an outdoor, three-hour open-house engagement with two hands-on projects assembling school supplies and STEM kits for Kids in Need Foundation.
 HOTC coordinated all logistics, prepared materials, staffed the event, and hosted a volunteer fair—resulting in a seamless, high-energy day of learning, connection, and meaningful community impact.

 Geronimo Power (formerly National Grid Renewables)

+We support Geronimo Powers year-round, but they truly shine during the holiday season!
 During their 2024 all-staff Holiday Party, Geronimo Power expanded their celebration into a day of service supporting St. Therese of Oxbow Lake, Oasis for Youth, and VA Fisher House.
 Employees made blankets, wrapped gifts, cooked breakfast, hosted activities, and prepared meaningful contributions for each partner.
-HOTC managed project design and logistics, helping Geronimo Power bring joy and connection to community members during the holiday season.
+HOTC managed project design and logistics, helping Geronimo Power bring joy and connection.

 HB Fuller